-Black Studies

-To complete the minor in Black Studies, students take one required course, BLS 101 (Introduction to Black Studies), and select additional five courses from among program electives.
+Asian and American Studies (continued) Students will be strongly encouraged, but not required, to study an Asian language (such as Chinese, Japanese, or Korean), credit for which may be transferred in from other institutions or schools of continuing education.
+The credits will be counted toward the minor, but only for a maximum of twelve (12) of eighteen total credits.
+Students may also count independent studies in Asian languages toward the minor.
+Black Studies To complete the minor in Black Studies, students take one required course, BLS 101 (Introduction to Black Studies), and select additional five courses from among program electives.
 Students select the five elective courses from three thematic tracks.
-Each student is required to complete one elective from each thematic track.
+Each student is required to complete at least one elective from each thematic track.
 The remaining two electives allow for and promote specialization within a particular track.
 It is possible that a single course might satisfy the requirement of one or more tracks.
 However, a course will only be counted as meeting the requirements of ONE thematic track.
 For students whose interests are not directly addressed in formal course offerings, the program also offers the opportunity for independent reading and research, at the student's initiative, with the support of a faculty sponsor.

-Required Course

-BLS 101 - Introduction to Black Studies, 3 cr.

-Elective Courses

-Students must take one course from each thematic track:

-Thematic Area: Culture, Language, Literature and the Arts

-- BLS 122 Black Cinema, 3 cr.

-- BLS 213 The African-American Artist, 3 cr.

-- BLS 225 The African World View, 3 cr.

-- BLS 227 History of Jazz, 3 cr.

-- BLS 265 Twentieth-Century African-American Literature, 3 cr.

-- BLS 371 Global and Postcolonial Literature, 3 cr.

-- BLS 376 Toni Morrison, 3 cr.

-BLS 470 - T.H.U.G.L.I.F.E., 3 cr.

-- BLS 470 Afro-Latinidad(es), 3 cr. - BLS 470 Black Girl Magic, 3 cr.

-Thematic Area: Historical Inquiry

-- BLS 207 African American History 1619 to Present, 3 cr.

-- BLS 225 The African World View, 3 cr.

-- BLS 270 Racial Health Disparities

-- BLS 304 Social Movements, 3 cr.

-BLS 321 - AIDS, Race & Gender In the Black Community, 3 cr.

-- BLS 344 History of Africa since 1850, 3 cr. - BLS 355 Comparative Race and Inequality, 3 cr. - BLS 401- Political Economy of Race, 3 cr. - BLS 425 African American Women, 3 cr.

-Black Studies (continued)

-- BLS 470 Racial Capitalism, 3 cr.

-- BLS 470 Global Migration, 3 cr.

-- BLS 470 Black Brazil: Racism & Resistance, 3 cr.

-Thematic Area: Social & Structural Analysis

-- BLS 211 Urban Education, 3 cr.

-- BLS 230 Faith and Spirit in the Black Family and Community, 3 cr.

-- BLS 280 Violence Against Women, 3 cr.

-- BLS 303 Urban Politics in the United States, 3 cr.

-- BLS 304 Social Movements, 3 cr.

-- BLS 305 Race and Racism, 3 cr.

-- BLS 307 Urban Sociology, 3 cr.

-- BLS 311 Equity Issues in Education, 3 cr.

-- BLS 321 AIDS, Race & Gender In the Black Community, 3 cr.

-- BLS 327 Race, Class, and Gender: Inequalities and Intersections, 3 cr.

-- BLS 348 American Political Theory, 3 cr.

-- BLS 355 Comparative Race and Inequality, 3 cr.

-- BLS 401 Political Economy of Race, 3 cr.

-- BLS 413 The Power of Whiteness, 3 cr.

-- BLS 416 Race and Politics in the Americas, 3 cr.

-- BLS 425 African American Women, 3 cr.

-- BLS 444 The Global Food System, 3 cr.

-- BLS 470 Race and Punishment, 3 cr.

-- BLS 470 Inequality in the U.S., 3 cr.

-- BLS 470 Black Feminisms, 3 cr.
+Required Course BLS 101 - Introduction to Black Studies, 3 cr.
+Elective Courses Students must take one course from each thematic track: Thematic Area: Culture, Language, Literature and the Arts BLS 122 - Black Cinema, 3 cr.
+BLS 213 - The African-American Artist, 3 cr.
+BLS 225 - The African World View, 3 cr.
+BLS 227 - History of Jazz, 3 cr.
+BLS 265 - Twentieth-Century African-American Literature, 3 cr.
+BLS 376 - Toni Morrison, 3 cr.
+Thematic Area: Historical InquiryBLS 207 - African American History 1619 to Present, 3 cr.BLS 225 - The African World View, 3 cr.BLS 280 - Health Care Equity in the United StatesBLS 304 - Social Movements, 3 cr.BLS 321 - AIDS, Race & Gender In the Black Community, 3 cr.BLS 344 - History of Africa since 1850, 3 cr.BLS 416 - Race and Politics in the Americas, 3 cr.
+Thematic Area: Social & Structural AnalysisBLS 211 - Urban Education, 3 cr.BLS 230 - Faith and Spirit in the Black Family and Community, 3 cr.BLS 280 - Health Care Equity in the United StatesBLS 303 - Urban Politics in the United States, 3 cr.BLS 304 - Social Movements, 3 cr.BLS 307 - Urban Sociology, 3 cr.BLS 311 - Equity Issues in Education, 3 cr.BLS 321 - AIDS, Race & Gender In the Black Community, 3 cr.

-- BLS 470 Black Brazil: Racism & Resistance, 3 cr.

-Special Topics Series

-May meet requirements for any one of the thematic tracks, depending on topic.

-- BLS 270, 370, 470 Special Topics in Black Studies, 3 cr. - BLS 480 Seminar in Black Studies, 3 cr. - BLS 490 Independent Reading in Black Studies, 3 cr. - BLS 491 Directed Research Project in Black Studies, 3 cr.

-Business and Innovation

-The Business and Innovation minor is open to students not pursuing any of the majors offered by the School of Business.
+BLS 327 - Race, Class, and Gender: Inequalities and Intersections, 3 cr.
+BLS 416 - Race and Politics in the Americas, 3 cr.
+Special Topics Series May meet requirements for any one of the thematic tracks, depending on topic.
+BLS 270 - Special Topics in Black Studies, 3 cr.
+BLS 370 - Special Topics in Black Studies, 3 cr.
+BLS 470 - Special Topics in Black Studies, 3 cr.
+BLS 480 - Seminar in Black Studies, 3 cr.
+BLS 490 - Independent Reading in Black Studies, 3 cr.
+BLS 490 - Independent Reading in Black Studies, 3 cr.
+Business and ا ر ا Innovation The Business and Innovation minor is open to students not pursuing any of the majors offered by the School of Business.
 Students must declare the Business and Innovation minor no later than the spring of their sophomore year.
 Students who wish to declare the minor later in their academic program must petition the Program Director for permission to declare, and a four-year course plan will be requested to ensure that the student can meet the requirements in a timely manner.

-Each student is required to complete 21 credit hours distributed among the following courses:

-- Three foundational courses (9 credit hours) - One capstone course (3 credit hours)

-A three-course concentration track (9 credit hours).
-Students choose from one of the following tracks, which must be indicated on the minor declaration form.

-- 1. Organizations and Entrepreneurs

-- 2. Global Engagement

-- 3. Applied Science

-- 4. Design Thinking

-Pre-requisites may apply to courses in the concentration tracks.
-If the policies of the Department hosting the students' major allow, students may double count two of the three courses in their chosen Business and Innovation minor and their major.

-Foundational courses

-- ACC 103 Introduction to Accounting and Finance, 3 credits - CSC 120 Applied Data Analytics, 3 credits - ART 205 Design Thinking & Innovative Problem Solving, 3 credits

-Capstone course